(386723) 2009 YE7: Absolute magnitude

 The size of an object can be ascertained once its absolute magnitude (H) and its albedo (the proportion of light it reflects) are known.
 When was first discovered, it was believed to have an absolute magnitude (H) of 2.8, which would have made it the first bright KBO found from the Southern Hemisphere. has an absolute magnitude (H) of 4.5.
-Since has an absolute magnitude dimmer than (H=1), it will not be overseen by two naming committees and will not automatically be listed as a dwarf planet by the International Astronomical Union (IAU).
-This value would've made it the eighth-intrinsically brightest known trans-Neptunian object, but it was later found to be much dimmer.
+Since has an absolute magnitude dimmer than H=1, it will not be overseen by two naming committees and will not automatically be listed as a dwarf planet by the International Astronomical Union (IAU).
+This value would have made it the eighth-intrinsically brightest known trans-Neptunian object, but it was later found to be much dimmer.
 It has an absolute magnitude (H) of 4.5, which would make it a good dwarf planet candidate when using an albedo of 0.09.
 It is probably much smaller than previously thought, and a highly reflective icy member of the Haumea family.

-has been found to be a member of the Haumea family fragment due to its Haumea-like orbit and the detection of water ice on its surface.
+has been found to be a member of the Haumea family due to its Haumea-like orbit and the detection of water ice on its surface.
 This means could have an albedo of up to 0.7, resulting in a small size close to 200 km.
 Its actual albedo is unknown; if it turns out to be lower, it will result in a larger size estimate.